Strava AI – any use in the real world ? opinion

 Strava has a lot of data.
 A lot.
 But does it have the correct data to deliver insights?

-Strava AI doesn’t have access to sports science.
-It doesn’t use any kind of subjective tagging/highlighting, and it doesn’t have much access to how your body responds to changes in physiology, i.e. all the wellness info, although it does have some.
+AFAIK, Strava AI doesn’t have access to sports science.
+It doesn’t use any subjective tagging/highlighting or the notes for each workout, and it doesn’t have much access to how your body responds to changes in physiology, i.e. all the wellness info, although it does have some.

 What Does Strava Have Access to?

-Potentially, Strava’s AI should use richer data like weather data
+Strava’s AI should potentially use richer data like weather data or the kinds of riders you rode with.

 Q: Do you remember the whole point of Strava?